michael-wall/saml-decryption-override/README.md

 **Deployment Steps**
 1. Blacklist the OSGi Component com.liferay.saml.opensaml.integration.internal.bootstrap.SecurityConfigurationBootstrap using these steps: https://learn.liferay.com/w/dxp/system-administration/installing-and-managing-apps/managing-apps/blacklisting-osgi-components
-2. Build and deploy the following custom modules:
+2. Do a Gradle Clean then a Gradle build and deploy the following custom modules:
 - custom-saml-opensaml-integration
 - saml-opensaml-integration-fragment
 3. Confirm that the OSGi modules deploy without any errors.